zabaldwin/zabaldwin.github.io/_pages/about.md

   - /about.html
 ---

 I grew up in the foothills of the Appalachian Mountains inbetween two very small, rural towns called Meadowview and Abingdon.
 They are both near the boarder of Virgina and Tennessee.
-I always like to joke that there are more cows than there were people.
+I always like to joke that there were more cows than there were people.

 <p align="right">
   <img src="https://zabaldwin.github.io/files/Screen Shot 2020-01-21 at 1.05.57 AM.png" alt="Photo" style="width: 250px;"/>